Identifying Line, Load, and Ground on a Standard Receptacle

 How does pigtail wiring relate to receptacle line vs load?

-Pigtail wiring effectively combines the incoming (line) and outgoing (load) wires before they connect to the receptacle.
-This makes the receptacle itself an “end-of-run” device in the wiring scheme, even if it’s in the middle of the physical circuit.
-It simplifies the connection to the device terminals while ensuring a solid pass-through connection for the rest of the circuit.
+Pigtail wiring effectively combines the incoming (line) and outgoing (load) conductors before they connect to the receptacle.
+This makes the receptacle itself an “end‑of‑run” device in the wiring scheme even if it sits mid‑run physically.
+It simplifies the connection to the device terminals while ensuring a solid pass‑through connection for the rest of the circuit.

 Do all duplex receptacles have line and load terminals?

-No. Only devices that provide some form of circuit protection or switching, like a GFCI receptacle or AFCI receptacle, have distinct LINE and LOAD terminals.
-A standard duplex receptacle has two pairs of terminal screws on each side, but they are internally bridged together.
-They are designed for feed-through wiring convenience but do not differentiate between line and load electrically.
+No. Only devices that provide some form of circuit protection or that explicitly identify separate terminals — like a GFCI receptacle or an AFCI receptacle — have distinct LINE and LOAD terminals.
+A standard duplex receptacle typically has two pairs of terminal screws on each side that are factory‑bridged; unless that bridge is intentionally removed (for a split receptacle), the device does not distinguish line versus load.

 Continuing Education by State